atom/autocomplete-plus/README.md

   'ctrl-shift-a': 'autocomplete-plus:confirm'
 ```

+If setting custom keybindings, use the `none` setting for the confirmation keymap.
+All this option does is not set any other keybindings.
+This allows the `TAB` and `ENTER` keys to be used like normal, without side effects.

 ### Remapping Movement Commands

 By default, autocomplete-plus commandeers the editor's core movement commands when the suggestion list is open.
 You may want to change these movement commands to use your own keybindings.